ozmengok/CustomerManagement/CustomerManagementAPI/README.txt

 ﻿This is web api project.
-Web api was developed as multilayer structure
+Web api was developed as multilayer structure with C# 6.0

 Controller folder
 is for service layer, which we define web apis , calls the business layer